Sue Smith (footballer): Media career

-In July 2009 Smith was awarded an honorary degree by Edge Hill University.
-In November 2010 she opened Chipping Sodbury Secondary School's sports centre.
+In July 2009, Smith was awarded an honorary degree by Edge Hill University.
+In November 2010, she opened Chipping Sodbury Secondary School's sports centre.

 She has also appeared as a co-presenter on EFL on Quest, an EFL highlights show on Quest.

-She currently works as analyst and color commentator for many platforms, often seen in Sky Sports for Women's Super League games.
+She currently works as analyst and commentator for many platforms, often seen on Sky Sports for Women's Super League games and Soccer Saturday on Sky Sports News.

+In 2023, she was added as a commentator on EA Sports FC 24, commentating alongside Guy Mowbray.

 Personal life

-Throughout her career Smith has been recognisable by her hairstyles.
-She is an Everton F.C. supporter.
+Throughout her career, Smith has been recognisable by her hairstyles.
+She is an Everton supporter.